Matrix Completion with Nonconvex Regularization: Spectral Operators and Scalable Algorithms: Spectral Thresholding Operators

 Figure~\ref{fig1} shows some members of the above nonconvex penalty families.
 The $\ell_{\gamma}$ penalty function is non differentiable at $\sigma = 0$, due to the unboundedness of $P'(\sigma; \lambda,\gamma)$ as $\sigma \rightarrow 0+$.
 The nonzero derivative at $\sigma = 0+$ encourages sparsity.
 The $\ell_{\gamma}$ penalty functions show a clear transition from the $\ell_1$ penalty to the $\ell_{0}$ penalty --- similarly, the resultant thresholding operators show a passage from the soft-thresholding to the hard-thresholding operator.
 Let us examine the analytic form of the thresholding function induced by the MC+ penalty (for any $\gamma > 1$):

 It is interesting to note that for the MC+ penalty, the derivatives are all bounded and the thresholding functions are continuous for all $\gamma > 1$.
 As $\gamma \rightarrow \infty$, the threshold operator~\eqref{mcp_thresh} coincides with the soft-thresholding operator.
-However, as $\gamma \rightarrow 1+$ the threshold operator approaches the discontinuous hard-thresholding operator $\sigma \M{1}(\sigma \geq \lambda)$ --- this is illustrated in Figure~\ref{fig1} and can also be observed by inspecting~\eqref{mcp_thresh}.
+However, as $\gamma \rightarrow 1+$ the threshold operator approaches the discontinuous hard-thresholding operator $\sigma \mathbbm{1}(\sigma \geq \lambda)$ --- this is illustrated in Figure~\ref{fig1} and can also be observed by inspecting~\eqref{mcp_thresh}.
 Note that the $\ell_{1}$ penalty penalizes small and large singular values in a similar fashion, thereby incurring an increased bias in estimating the larger coefficients.
 For the MC+ and SCAD penalties, we observe that they penalize the larger coefficients less severely than the $\ell_{1}$ penalty --- simultaneously, they penalize the smaller coefficients in a manner similar to that of the $\ell_{1}$ penalty.
 On the other hand, the $\ell_{\gamma}$ penalty (for small values of $\gamma$) imposes a more severe penalty for values of $\sigma \approx 0$, quite different from the behavior of other penalty functions.
+In general, for a given family of nonconvex penalties $P(\sigma;\lambda, \gamma)$, the effect of $(\lambda, \gamma)$ on the nonconvexity can be characterized through the general concavity quantity $\phi_P$ that is to be introduced in \eqref{def-conc-1}.